risingwavelabs/risingwave/e2e_test/source_inline/README.md

 risedev slt 'e2e_test/source-inline/**/*.slt'
 ```

-To write tests, please ensure each file is self-contained and does not depend on external scripts to setup the environment.
+To write tests, please ensure each file is self-contained and does not depend on running external scripts to setup the environment.
 Use `system` command to setup instead.

 Refer to https://github.com/risingwavelabs/risingwave/issues/12451#issuecomment-2051861048 for more details.